tytydraco/yessleep/out/My_trip_to_Disney_World.md

 I found a room in this maze of tunnels to hide in and as of now they haven't found me yet but I hear them getting closer and closer as I type this.

-To anyone visiting Disney World don't eat the food and don't ever go alone I hope this gets out as I have no service in these tunnels, I  hope I don't have the same fate as my friend.
+To anyone visiting Disney World don't eat the food and don't ever go alone, I  hope I don't have the same fate as my friend.

 Disney is where nightmares are made of.